Travel.State.Gov > International Travel > Learn About Your Destination > Taiwan International Travel Information

-Kaohsiung Branch Office
+The American Institute in Taiwan, Kaohsiung Branch Office

-No. 88 Chenggong 2nd Road, 5th Floor
+5th Floor, No. 88, Chenggong 2nd Road, Qianzhen District

 The United States maintains unofficial relations with the people on Taiwan through the American Institute in Taiwan (AIT), a private nonprofit corporation, which performs U.S. citizen and consular services similar to those at embassies.

 Taiwan and the United States both allow dual nationality.
-If you have Taiwan/U.S. dual nationality, you must enter/exit Taiwan on your Taiwan passport and enter/exit the United States on your U.S. passport.
+If you have dual Taiwan-U.S. nationality, you must enter/exit Taiwan on your Taiwan passport and enter/exit the United States on your U.S. passport.

-Also see the Department of State’s Customs Information page.
+Also see our Customs Information page.

-Potential for Civil Disturbances: Taiwan enjoys a vibrant democracy, and spontaneous and planned demonstrations occur.
+Potential for Civil Disturbances: Taiwan enjoys a vibrant democracy, and both spontaneous and planned demonstrations occur.
 Monitor media coverage of local and regional events and avoid public demonstrations.

 Crime: There is minimal street crime in Taiwan, and violent crime is rare.
 Take normal safety precautions, such as avoiding travel after dark or in deserted/unfamiliar areas.

-Victims of Crime: U.S. citizen victims of sexual assault should contact the American Institute in Taiwan for assistance at (+886) 2-2162-2000.
+Victims of Crime: U.S. citizen victims of sexual assault should contact the American Institute in Taiwan for assistance at +886-2-2162 2000.
 U.S. citizen victims of sexual assault should also seek medical attention and report to the police as soon as possible for help.

 Remember that local authorities are responsible for investigating and prosecuting the crime.

 Domestic violence is considered a crime in Taiwan.
 Report to police and keep written records of all incidents.
 Preserve evidence such as medical records documenting injuries, photos of injuries, police records, and damaged clothing and weapons used against you.
-If you have a court issued restraining order, present this to the police for use in the arrest of the offender.
+If you have a court-issued restraining order, present this to the police for use in the arrest of the offender.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.